-- Get involved with your local farmer’ market, this is also a place to educate others about self-reliance, hand out seeds, and dehydrated produce emergency packets.
+Get involved with your local farmers’ market.
+This is also a place to educate others about self-reliance, hand out seeds, and dehydrated produce emergency packets.

 As the old saying goes, “charity begins at home.”
 How far are you willing to go to protect your family?
 You may have worked to mentally and emotionally prepare yourself to kill for them, without a second’s hesitation, from the charging horde armed with a rocks, sticks, baseball bats, bows, or guns.

 But, are you truly prepared to kill for them, without hesitation, when a group of unarmed neighbors, some of them children, are rushing onto your land and headed right for your garden, your stockpile of preps, or the dwindling water in your creek or pond?